-- 17. At the top of the properties pane, click on Switch to advanced mode. - 18.
-Click on the Configuration tab. - 19.
-Expand the Search section. - 20.
-For the Default value field, click the variable picker icon on and Select the clientName variable.
+- 17. At the top of the properties pane, click on Switch to advanced mode

+- 18. Click on the Configuration tab

+- 19. Expand the Search section

+20. For the Default value field, click the variable picker icon on and Select the clientName variable
-- 21. Click on Done to close the properties pane. - 22.
-Click on Preview in the top-right corner to preview the changes made to the template. - 23.
-Once the app opens in a new window, enter Legacy Consulting in the Client Name field and click on Search.

-24. Click on Review Documents to go to the next page.
-Verify that the Content List does a search for Legacy Consulting and shows two documents.
+- 21. Click on Done to close the properties pane - 22.
+Click on Preview in the top-right corner to preview the changes made to the template - 23.
+Once the app opens in a new window, enter Legacy Consulting in the Client Name field and click on Search (If the button is not enabled, you need to exit the Client Name field by pressing tab.) - 24.
+Click on Review Documents to go to the next page.
+Verify that the Content List does a search for - Legacy Consulting and shows two documents

-25. Close the preview window to go back to the Application Designer.
+25. Close the preview window to go back to the Application Designer